Rules

 • Host will inherit (at no charge) all surplus jerseys from the previous host.

 4. Racecourse specifications: A centrally important task for successfully hosting the Montana Cup is thoughtfully designing and then preparing a simple, safe, fun and effective race route.
-The following are required:
+The following specifications are required:

-• Blaze orange flags / cones (or another high visibility/contrasting color) shall be used to mark the course adequately under all possible race-day conditions.Paint/marking chalk may supplement (but not replace) flags / cones.
-Space flags / cones to be clearly visible and so that the next marker along the course shall always be easily within the line of sight/visibility.
+• Blaze orange flags / cones (or another high visibility/contrasting color) shall be used to mark the course adequately under all possible race-day conditions.
+Paint/marking chalk may supplement (but not replace) flags / cones.
+Space the flags / cones to be clearly visible and so that the next marker along the course shall always be easily within the line of sight/visibility.

 • Host shall produce & distribute a course map on race-day.